It’s Not a Visa—but U.S. Citizens Will Need to Register and Pay a Fee to Travel to Europe in 2024

-Initially meant to come into effect on January 1, 2021, and then delayed again until 2023, the European Travel Information and Authorization System (ETIAS) is now slated to launch in 2024.
-At that point, all U.S. citizens who want to travel to the 26 member countries of Europe’s Schengen Zone will need to register with ETIAS or risk being turned away at the border.
+Initially meant to come into effect on January 1, 2021, and then delayed again until 2023, the European Travel Information and Authorization System (ETIAS) is now slated to launch sometime in 2024—more on the actual launch date below.
+At that point, all U.S. citizens who want to travel to the 27 member countries of Europe’s Schengen Zone will need to register with ETIAS or risk being turned away at the border.

 Here’s everything you need to know about the new ETIAS process.